aidanhs/emsnudown/README.md

 The makefile expects emcc to be accessible at `../emcc`, so edit the makefile or make this the case.
-Tests have been performed with *commit 1cc28b8e9e9* of emscripten - while the emscripten project asserts that main is always stable, that doesn't guarantee there will be no breaking changes.
+Tests have been performed with *commit 1cc28b8e9e9* of kripken/emscripten - while the emscripten project asserts that main is always stable, that doesn't guarantee there will be no breaking changes.

 Run `make`.